Arkansas Democrat-Gazette: The newspaper war

 The Gazette responded by hiring new staff, going to a color format, and filing a federal antitrust suit against the Democrat in 1984.
-The suit accused the Hussman enterprises of predatory practices and trying to harm the Gazette.
+The lawsuit accused the Hussman enterprises of predatory practices and trying to harm the Gazette.
 The Democrat responded that it was only trying to gain market share to be more competitive with the larger and more dominant Arkansas Gazette.

 A federal jury in the court of U.S. District Judge William R. Overton rendered its verdict on March 26, 1986.
 The Democrat was found not guilty of all the allegations leveled against it by the Gazette.

 The Heiskell family sold the Arkansas Gazette to Gannett, the nation's largest newspaper chain, on December 1, 1986.

-Gannett had immense assets with which to fight the Democrat.
+Gannett had immense assets to fight the Democrat.
 However, it received criticism for bringing in out-of-town reporters and staff and losing the paper's local feel.
-The Gazette, nicknamed the "Old Lady", became flashier but critics complained that the paper had lost the respect of the readership.
+The Gazette, nicknamed the "Old Lady", became flashier, but critics complained that the paper had lost the respect of the readership.

-Over the next five years the two newspapers dueled.
-The circulation of the Gazette remained steady over that period of time, but the daily circulation of the Democrat went from 81,000 to 131,000 and the Sunday circulation leapt ahead of the Gazettes 218,000 to achieve 230,000.
+Over the next five years, the two newspapers dueled.
+The circulation of the Gazette remained steady over that period.
+Still, the daily circulation of the Democrat went from 81,000 to 131,000, and the Sunday circulation leaped ahead of the Gazettes 218,000 to achieve 230,000.